 Most importantly have a general idea of your budget.
 Think about how much money you can reasonably allocate to the floral decor.
 This is critical in determining if a florist will align with your overall vision.
 Once a florist understands the budget, it empowers them to present you with visuals that fit within your budget, rather than presenting you with ideas that are not realistic.
 You will be surprised at how much easier the process can be for everyone once a realistic budget is set.
 It is the first step in creating a level of trust between you and the florist you eventually select.

 What's the Best Way to Set a Floral Budget?

 Flowers are one of the most memorable, colorful parts of the wedding.
 They bring in a sense of romance and luxury to the special day.
-Flowers elevate the wedding photography as well.
-The first step in creating a floral budget is to browse pictures to find inspiration of what you like.
+Flowers elevate wedding photography as well.
+The first step in creating a floral budget is to browse pictures to find inspiration for what you like.
 By looking at pictures, you will get a better sense of what you want for your wedding day.
-Typically floral budgets are 10% of the total wedding budget, but this number can vary depending on a number of factors.
-The types of flowers used can drive the budget up.
+Typically floral budgets are 10% of the total wedding budget, but this number can vary depending on a number of factors as the types of flowers used can drive the budget up.

 John Elice, of Bruce Wayne Florals shares: